Seriatim: In the United States

-During the Supreme Court under Chief Justice Marshall, 1801 to 1805, the practice of judicial opinions being delivered in seriatim was discontinued.
-It was restored by Justice William Johnson, who, from 1805 through 1833, wrote nearly half of the Supreme Court's dissenting opinions.
+During the Marshall Court of the early 19th century, the United States Supreme Court discontinued issuing opinions seriatim, instead delivering one unanimous opinion, or majority, concurring, and dissenting opinions, a practice that continues today.
+When there is an unanimous, or a majority opinion, it becomes the opinion of the court.

-In 2009, Title III, Rule 15(a)(1) of the U.S. Federal Rules of Civil Procedure regarding Amended and Supplemental Pleadings (part of pretrial procedure) was amended to allow three changes in the time previously allowed to make one change.
+Outside of the Supreme Court's practice, the word is still occasionally used in the 21st century.
+For instance, the 2009, Title III, Rule 15(a)(1) of the U.S. Federal Rules of Civil Procedure regarding Amended and Supplemental Pleadings (part of pretrial procedure) was amended to allow three changes in the time previously allowed to make one change.
+The change was described as follows:

-This provision will force the pleader to consider carefully and promptly the wisdom of amending to meet the arguments in the motion... and will expedite determination of issues that otherwise might be raised seriatim.

 The right to make changes now ends 21 days after service of a motion.

 Actuarial usage

 Actuarial calculations made in respect of a database (such as insurance policies or asset holdings) may be referred to as seriatim.
-This implies calculation results are produced for each database record explicitly, i.e. without model compression (data grouping) and before summation.
+This implies calculation results are produced for each database record (for example, a single insurance policy) without model compression (data grouping) and before summation.